aptly-dev/www.aptly.info/content/doc/faq.md

 **Q: How to automate entering GPG key passphrase with aptly?**

 If you publish packages from some kind of automation tool (e.g. from continuous integration service), it is not possible to enter passphrase manually.
-One way is to create a key without passphrase.
+There are two possible workarounds, both of them compromise on security: create key without passphrase or pass passphrase via aptly flags when publishing.

+*Key without passphrase*.
 To create such key, create `gpg` batch file `foo` with following content:

     %echo Generating a default key
     Key-Type: default